🔍

 Knowing how to conjugate verbs correctly in these moods allows you to easily express various thoughts and emotions in everyday conversation.

-gelàre : to freeze
+gelare : to freeze

 ge||re : (accento grave)

-Indicative mood (Indicativo) of the verb gelàre
+indicativo gelare.
+Indicative mood of the verb gelare

 Tempo semplice